spiral/docs/http/request-response.md

 }
 ```

-The `InputManager` used as default source provider for this interface allowing you to invoke `InputManager` via short notation.
+The `InputManager` used as default source provider for this interface allowing you to invoke `InputManager` methods via short notation.
 Both approaches will produce the same set of data.

 ```php